junxit/us-congress-bills-114/metadata.md

 - 2015-08-04 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune without amendment.
 With written report No. 114-115.
 - 2015-08-04 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune without amendment.
 With written report No. 114-115.
 - 2015-08-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 195.
+- 2015-09-24 — Amendment SA 2694 agreed to in Senate by Unanimous Consent.
+- 2015-09-24 — Amendment SA 2694 proposed by Senator McConnell for Senator Thune. (consideration: CR S6948-6949; text: CR S6949) To make a conforming amendment.
+- 2015-09-24 — Measure laid before Senate by unanimous consent. (consideration: CR S6948-6949)
+- 2015-09-24 — Passed Senate with an amendment by Voice Vote.
+- 2015-09-24 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2015-09-24 — Senate amendment agreed to: Amendment SA 2694 agreed to in Senate by Unanimous Consent.
+- 2015-09-24 — Senate amendment proposed (on the floor): Amendment SA 2694 proposed by Senator McConnell for Senator Thune.(consideration: CR S6948-6949; text: CR S6949)
+- 2015-09-24 — Senate amendment submitted